-WhoIs privacy protection is offered by nearly all domain registars (some are paid services, others offer it for free for 1 year like Namecheap).
-When enabled for your domain, your registar will replace your personal information with theirs.
+WhoIs privacy protection is offered by nearly all domain registrars (some are paid services, others offer it for free like Namecheap).
+When enabled for your domain, your registrar will replace your personal information with theirs.
 This will prevent your information from being listed publicly and being scrapped and spammed by bots.

 Use a VPN (Virtual Private Network) on Public WiFi

-One of the best things about being an online entrepreneur is that you can work from almost anywhere (Just ask my friend Billy from ForeverJobless), whether it’s the local corner coffee shop, South America, or the beaches of Bali.
-The concern with working from somewhere other than home is the relative ease for hackers on the same WiFi to use software enabling them to monitor traffic and login credentials of other people on the WiFi connection.
+One of the best things about being an online entrepreneur is that you can work from almost anywhere whether it’s the local corner coffee shop, South America, or the beaches of Bali.
+The concern with working from somewhere other than home is the relative ease for hackers on the same WiFi to use software enabling them to monitor the traffic and login credentials of other people on the WiFi connection.

-If you’re going to be working from locations other than your home or office (on secured WiFi) you need to be using a VPN.
-A VPN is a small app you install on your devices and, when turned on, will encrypt your internet connection, protecting you and your business from prying eyes.
+If you’re going to be working from locations other than your home or office (on secured WiFi) you need to be using a virtual private network (VPN).
+A VPN is an app you install on your devices and, when turned on, it will encrypt your internet connection, protecting you and your business from prying eyes.

 Encrypt all Your Devices